learn-co-students/110920-hypo-testing-challenge/README.md

 ### Preprocessing Data

 Before executing a statistical test, some preprocessing is needed to set up the framing of *when the product is discounted*.
-Specifically, create two array-like variables `discounted` and `not_discounted`, based on the values in the `discount` column.
+Specifically, create two array-like variables `discounted` and `not_discounted`, distinguished from each other based on the values in the `discount` column and containing values from the `quantity` column.
 The definition of "discounted" is that `discount` is greater than 0.

 ### Executing a Hypothesis Test